England’s green and pleasant land.

 Inciting his own special brew of anarchy, Johnny fights against the hypocrisy of modern suburban life and embodies the spirit of England’s legendary giants of myth.
 A raucous, earthy contemporary classic, Jerusalem paints a rebellious alternative vision of the idyllic English countryside.

-Following enormous success in the West End and Broadway, Jez Butterworth’s startling, multi award-winning play is brought to life in its first major revival since its London premiere.
+Following enormous success in the West End and Broadway, Jez Butterworth’s startling, multi award-winning play is brought to life at The Watermill.

 ‘A wonderful, rollicking, dark comedy about contemporary life in rural England’ Financial Times

 Jerusalem in the West End, 2011.